cato2000/cato2000.github.io/_posts/2019-08-08-text-and-typography.md

 ---
-title: Text and Typography  # Title
+title: Text and Typography
-author: Cotes Chung  # Author
+author: Cotes Chung
-date: 2019-08-08 11:33:00 +0800  # Date, time, and timezone
+date: 2019-08-08 11:33:00 +0800
-categories: [Blogging, Demo]  # Catagories to apply
+categories: [Blogging, Demo]
-tags: [typography]  # Tags to apply
+tags: [typography]
-math: true  # Include math
+math: true
-image: /assets/img/tabs/about-me.jpg # Header Image
-pin: true  # Pin the post?
-toc: false # Include a table of contents
+image: /assets/img/tabs/Schneider-et-al-2020-horizontal.png
 ---

 This Jekyll template totally compatible with Markdown syntax.
 Now, let's have a look at the text and typography.